sgoudham/update-git-submodules/README.md

     #
     # Defaults to '.gitmodules' in the root of the repository.
     gitmodulesPath: ""

+    # The strategy to use when updating the submodules.
+Can be either 'commit' or 'tag'.
+    #
+    # Defaults to 'commit'.
+    strategy: ""

     # The git submodule(s) to update, the path should be the
     # same as the one specified in the '.gitmodules' file.